OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/start.md

 ## Features

 * Upgrades: fix and improve your contracts over time.
-* Standard libraries: link your contracts to standard libraries already deployed on the blockchain.
+* EVM packages: link your contracts to EVM packages already deployed on the blockchain.

 ## Getting Started